BryceRussell/my-awesome-astro/README.md

 ## Contribute

 Don't be afraid to create a PR!
-This repo has a lot of links and Astro is constantly updating/evolving which makes this repo hard to maintain, contributions are greatly appreciated and help others who are looking for information about Astro!
+This repo has a lot of links and Astro is constantly updating/evolving which makes it hard to maintain and keep up to date.
+Any contribution is greatly appreicated!

 ## Resources
 ### [FAQ](/FAQ.md)